 The STD belt is closer to the stock XP 1000 RZR belt, it is on the belt faster riders buy for the vehicles listed above.
 We have manipulated top and bottom cog designs, added a tough binding agent for the top cogs and put in what we call Quiet Technology to make it run a tad lower in the secondary at start off to help reduced the low speed noise from the secondary that some have.
 Why do we use the 92G on newer 900 and the STD on older XP 900?
 The older one had a quiet secondary so we want a thicker belt which we think is better and it will not make it make any noise.

-The Thick Belt is only for the 1000 RZR models listed and only for slower people with bigger tires who need a lot of belt grip.
+The Thick Belt is only for the XP 1000 RZR models listed and only for slow only low range only people with bigger tires who need a lot of belt grip.
 This belt with the required washer will limit your top speed to 65 to 70 mph.
-WE have manipulated the dimensions to make the noisy secondary clutches quieter but that is not a 100%, some have shaft spacing issues and some have a very loud secondary.
+We have manipulated the dimensions to make the noisy secondary clutches quieter but that is not a 100%, some have shaft spacing issues and some have a very loud secondary.

 Ideally unless you are a high speed only driver then the thickest belt you can run is best option.
 Don't want to blow your mind but all of these belts are interchangeably with any of those vehicles only main difference is layers of materials then we have to change dimensions to make it all work out.
 Then why don't we have just one then?
 Overkill and noisy secondary clutches!!!
 Only one quiet secondary and that is the one used on XP 900 RZR, 14-15 XP 1000, 15 900 RZR with engine braking and ranger 900 with engine braking, they all have the older better EBS style clutch and it is quiet.

 Best to watch our individual belt videos using the link from earlier to understand more.